simonsonlj/homelab/README.md

 # homelab
-Networking, cybersecurity, and general IT isolated home network for experimenting and learning
+Networking, cybersecurity, and general IT-focused isolated home network for experimenting and learning.